numpy/numpy/doc/source/user/absolute_beginners.rst

 **Sort**

-Sorting an element is simple with np.sort.
+Sorting an element is simple with **np.sort()**.
 You can specify the axis, kind, and order when you call the function. `Read more about sorting an array here <https://docs.scipy.org/doc/numpy/reference/generated/numpy.sort.html>`_.

 If you start with this array: